 The word croton is Greek for tick because the shape of the leaves resembles such.

 Variegatum means variegated, which reflects the wildly colorful leaf patterns and variety.
-This makes the variegated croton plant incredibly popular.
+This makes the variegated croton plant incredibly popular for their foliage.

-In this article, we’ll provide an overview of the care and feeding of the croton.
-Then we’ll discuss some of the popular Croton varieties of this beautiful plant.
+In this article, we’ll provide an overview of the care of the croton.
+Then we’ll discuss some of the popular Croton varieties and cultivars of this beautiful plant.